Articles By Dr Kalinian

 The good news is, about 50% of all strokes can be prevented through medical attention and simple lifestyle changes.

-A How can I personally prevent it?
-Some risk factors, such as age (stroke risk factors doubles with each decade past age 55), sex (males have slightly higher stroke risk, than females), race (African-Americans have double the stroke risk of most other racial groups), and a history of stroke in the family, cannot be changed.
+A. How can I personally prevent it?
+Some risk factors, such as age (stroke risk factors double with each decade past age 55), sex (males have slightly higher stroke risk, than females), race (African Americans have double the stroke risk of most other racial groups), and a history of stroke in the family, cannot be changed.
 However, many others can be controlled.
 Most controllable factors relate to the health of the heart and blood vessels.
 Doing these things can help you prevent a stroke:

 - Have regular medical check-ups

 - Do not smoke– and stop if you do